Perth and Dunkeld Railway: Independence at first

 There was a ceremonial opening of the line on 5 April 1856; the ordinary train service of three trains daily between Perth and Birnam started on 7 April 1856.
-The trains were operated by the Scottish Midland Junction Railway.
+The trains were operated by the Scottish Midland Junction Railway (SMJR).
 The SMJR found the income from its operation (50% of net receipts) to be disappointing and inadequate, and it is suggested by Thomas that the SMJR failed to optimise profitable working of the line.
 The SMJR merged with the Aberdeen Railway in June 1856, the combined company being the Scottish North Eastern Railway.

 A private halt was constructed at Rohallion in 1859 for the benefit of the landowner, Sir William Drummond Stewart.